madhusudhanjr/qatask/README.md

 **Steps to run the Tests:**

-Pre-requisites: Platform specific dependencies like Chrome browser, chrome driver executable etc.
+Pre-requisites: Platform specific dependencies like Chrome browser needs to be installed and the required chrome driver executable needs to be updated (path mentioned below).
+Chromedriver executable uploaded in the project would change the file type while downloading as its an executable file.
+In order to run the tests successfully Chromedriver executable needs to be replaced.
+Chromedriver executable can be downloaded from the link https://chromedriver.chromium.org/downloads.

 Import as existing Maven project to any IDE like (Eclipse/InteliJ) and clean and build the project to download the project dependencies set in **petclinic/pom.xml**
 Run the project as JUnit Test.
 Tests starts executing on the Chrome browser.